-- 15. Present: We need to address a few final questions before we move on. - ➤ How often should we provide feedback to our students?
+- 24. Present: Let's debrief this process. - What worked well? - > What changes might we make in the protocol to improve the process? - > Why is this process important for teachers to experience? - ➤ How can this process improve student learning? - When and where might you use teacher commentary in your own classrooms? - How might you use this process to help students become better assessors of their own work and the work of their peers? - 25.
+Present: We need to address a few final questions before we move on. - ➤ How often should we provide feedback to our students?
 [The correct response is constantly, on a daily basis.] - ➤ Will all the feedback be lengthy?
-[The correct response is "no"; feedback is most effective in frequent small doses.] - ➤ How often should we provide more detailed commentary?
-[There's no single correct answer to this question; however, commentary should be a regular part of the learning process.] - > How can this process improve student learning?
+[The correct response is "no"; feedback is most effective in frequent "dollops."] - ➤ How often should we provide more detailed commentary?
+[There's no single correct answer to this question; however, commentary should be a regular part of the learning process.] - How can this process improve student learning?